turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

     - `turbomachinery` : specifies the turbomachinery configuration.
     - `geometry`: all necessary geometrical variables.
-    - `operation_points`: operational points at which the turbomachinery should be evaluated.
+    - `operation_points`: operational points at which the turbine should be evaluated.

 while the rest is optional.
 Here is an example of how the confiugration file could look for a one-stage axial turbine: